dacharyc/notebook-source/javascript/README.md

 ## To run the tests in CI

-A future unit of work will add a GitHub workflow that automatically runs these tests in CI when someone makes a change to any file in the `/examples` directory.
+Two GitHub workflows run these tests in CI automatically when you change any files in the `examples` directory:

+- `.github/workflows/test-javascript-examples-in-atlas.yml`
+- `.github/workflows/test-javascript-examples-in-docker.yml`

+GitHub reports the results as passing or failing checks on any PR that changes an example.

+If changing an example causes its test to fail, this should be considered blocking to merge the example.

+If changing an example causes an _unrelated_ test to fail, create a Jira ticket to fix the unrelated test, but this should not block merging an example update.

 ## To generate tested code examples